This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 3. Begin Compressions

-- Keeping both elbows straight, push down on the rib cage in firm, quick compressions.
+- Keeping both elbows straight and shoulders directly above your hands, push down on the rib cage in firm, quick compressions.
 Only compress 1/4 to 1/3 of the chest width.

 4. Begin Artificial Respiration